-From 1999 – 2006, Professor Rustow directed the American team on the renovation and expansion of the Museum of Modern Art in New York for Kohn Pedersen Fox, with Taniguchi Associates.
-He was responsible for the detailing of the museum‘s galleries, the renovation of its original building and celebrated sculpture garden, and the reprogramming and design of its new Education Wing.
+Associates.
+Among his responsibilities were the detailing of the museum’s galleries, the renovation of its original building and celebrated sculpture garden, and the re-programming and design of MoMA’s Education Wing.
 He led the construction supervision team for the entire project over its seven-year duration.
-Until 1998, Professor Rustow was an Associate Partner in charge of Design with Pei Cobb Freed & Partners, and was senior designer on several of that firm’s museum projects, most notably the renovation and expansion of the Louvre.
-A member of the original design team for the pyramid and the Cour Napoléon, Professor Rustow became Director of the Paris Office of PCF&P in 1990 with responsibility for the Tuileries Terrace, the supervision of the Carrousel Gardens and the completion of the Richelieu Wing, including gallery design for the collections of Oriental Antiquities, Islamic Art and the French and Northern Schools of Painting.
+Until 1998, Mr. Rustow was an Associate Partner in charge of design with Pei Cobb Freed & Partners, and was a senior designer on several of that firm’s museum projects, most notably the additions to and renovation of the Louvre.
+Mr. Rustow became Director of the Paris Office of PCF&P in 1990 and was in charge of the second phase of the Louvre expansion, the Richelieu Wing, for which he designed the galleries of Oriental Antiquities, Islamic Art and the French and Northern Schools of Painting.
+Mr. Rustow also designed the Tuileries Terrace and was the supervising designer of the Carrousel Gardens, including the installation of the State collection of Maillol bronzes.
+Upon his return to New York, Mr. Rustow led the design efforts on three other museum projects for Pei Cobb Freed.

-Professor Rustow completed an undergraduate degree with high honors in Anthropology and Studio Arts at the University of Rochester and received Masters degrees in Architecture and Urban Planning from M.I.T., where he was awarded an Institute Fellowship.
-He was an invited participant in the inaugural semester of Giancarlo de Carlo’s ILAUD, and, concurrently with his graduate studies, a Fellow of the National Science Foundation.
-Professor Rustow is a registered architect in the state of New York and holds certification from National Council of Architectural Registration Boards; he is a past member of the Ordre des Architectes in France.
-He received certification as an urban planner, and is a past member of the American Institute of Certified Planners and the American Planning Association.
+Mr. Rustow is a registered architect in the state of New York and holds certification from National Council of Architectural Registration Boards; he is a past member of the Ordre des Architectes in France.
+He is also an urban planner, a past member of the American Institute of Certified Planners, and a member of the American Planning Association.

 Projects & Links